Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 We're not quite ready to read the line yet, though.
 Remember when we did that condensed and verbose example of `File::open()` because it returned a `Result` object?
 Well, `line` here is also a `Result` object!
-So how do we get the value of the line--the actual contents--out?
+So how do we get the value of the line—the actual contents—out?

 You might think we need to use a `match` block, like the verbose example for `File::open()`.
 While you can do it this way, there's really nothing we care to